Project-Plus-Development-Team/pplus-website/src/modules/faq/faq.md

 [How to use the Wii U GameCube Controller Adapter on Mac](https://wiki.dolphin-emu.org/index.php?title=How_to_use_the_Official_GameCube_Controller_Adapter_for_Wii_U_in_Dolphin#macOS).

 #### [How can I set up Project+ on Linux?](#linux)
-To install Project+ on Linux, install [the appimage from here](https://github.com/jlambert360/FPM-AppImage/releases).
+To install Project+ on Linux, install [the AppImage from here](https://github.com/jlambert360/FPM-AppImage/releases).

 #### [Can I play Project+ on an M1 Mac (ARM)?](#m1-mac)
-Currently, there are no plans to support Project+ on ARM-based Mac devices.
+We are planning to swap the base of our Dolphin build sometime in the future to restore Mac compatibility.
+M1 and beyond Macs will not be supported until this change occurs.

 #### [How do I know my Brawl ISO is compatible?](#iso-compatible)
 Check MD5's by right-clicking on Brawl, select `Properties` navigate to the `Info` tab, and click on the `Compute` button located to the right of `MD5 Checksum`. ([Screenshot](https://i.imgur.com/xzye9my.png))\